BCoder3/BCoder3.github.io/Defense_Documentation_Brayden_Kirkland.md

 <!-- -->

+## **1. Statement of Purpose**

-1. People should act more rationally and think more logically when looking at problems that can be solved within reason, and this can be taught through the unassuming medium of a video game.
+People should act more rationally and think more logically when looking at problems that can be solved within reason, and this can be taught through the unassuming medium of a video game.
 Nearly every day, I see the consequences of people, who should know better, making illogical and irrational decisions.

-> I want to make people see the world in a different light; to be more
-> open and reasonable, to think logically, and I also want to entertain.
+I want to make people see the world in a different light; to be more open and reasonable, to think logically, and I also want to entertain.
-> Through this mode of thinking, the world would be a kinder place, full
-> of empathy, compassion, and understanding, and this is the ideal state
+Through this mode of thinking, the world would be a kinder place, full of empathy, compassion, and understanding, and this is the ideal state of affairs.

-> of affairs.
->
-> My solution to this problem is the development of a video game.
-My
-> intention with this solution is to mold the minds of those who
-> experience it to solve the problem discussed above, and to have fun
+My solution to this problem is the development of a video game.
+My intention with this solution is to mold the minds of those who experience it to solve the problem discussed above, and to have fun learning.

-> learning.
+## **2. Research and Background**

-2. A great deal of personal research has gone into the development of this video game, as I have had no prior knowledge on game-making until beginning its development last year, and one class in high school.
+A great deal of personal research has gone into the development of this video game, as I have had no prior knowledge on game-making until beginning its development last year, and one class in high school.
 I have yet to learn the most intricate techniques more seasoned developers have utilized in the engine I have been building with, Unreal Engine 5, but the base knowledge on the program I have gathered thus far is indispensable.
 I have watched hours of tutorials and beginner's guides to learn how best to use this program and to create even further beyond what I am developing now for this project.

+## **3. Project Language(s), Software, and Hardware**

-3. The development engine I am using for my project is Unreal Engine 5 (UE5), the fifth installment of a video game development system by Epic Games.
+The development engine I am using for my project is Unreal Engine 5 (UE5), the fifth installment of a video game development system by Epic Games.
 It utilizes a block-coding methodology for the majority of the work done within it, but behind the scenes - and also directly manipulatable - it runs on C++.
 In addition to the standard libraries, packages, and assets found within the base UE5 studio, I have gathered many assets used in my project from the Fab database, an often-used plugin for UE5, all of which are licensing free.
 Lastly, I am using GitHub for version control, since UE5 has a partnership program alongside GitHub, with a built-in plugin available for download.
 As for hardware, most modern computing systems can at least moderately handle the development studio itself, as I am using my personal computer to develop the project, but there is no particular hardware required to run the game other than a mouse, keyboard, and visual monitor on a computer device.

-4.
+## **4. Project Requirements**

 **Requirement #: 1**